 I can’t explain why and will definitely not try to make an explanation, but April is the hottest month of the year in El Salvador.

-During this month, which marks the end of summer, the humidity and temperature increases.
+During this month, which marks the end of summer, the humidity and temperature increase.
 Ask any Salvadoran which is the hottest month in El Salvador, I am sure 99.9% of them will say April.